min69u/Reforestation/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What do you call a sheep with no legs?
+A cloud.